WinstonZheng8/Regression-Analysis/README.md

 # Regression-Analysis
-Used regression analysis to predict patient medical costs based on factors such as Age, BMI, and Smoker status.
-Analysis by Winston Zheng, Isiah Montalvo, Trisha Agrawal, and Tristan Dull.
+Conducted regression analysis to forecast patient medical expenditures, leveraging variables such as Age, BMI, and Smoker status.
+The analysis was performed collaboratively by Winston Zheng, Isiah Montalvo, Trisha Agrawal, and Tristan Dull.

 ## Here is a PDF showcasing details of our final project: